 Our Analysis and Test Results

 The OnGuard Brute STD is a tough, no-nonsense U-lock that's just big enough to secure your bike's frame, back wheel, and front wheel (should you choose to remove) to a standard bike rack.
 It includes a frame mount that maintains a surprisingly secure hold on the lock while still providing easy removal.
 While it's a bit heavy, it's still lighter than similar competitors, and the heft boosts our confidence that our bike isn't going anywhere once it's locked up.
 Bikes and biking accessories are in high demand these days, and the Brute STD increases the likelihood that your bike stays yours.

 Constructed from hardened steel and measuring 16.8 mm in diameter for the "U" section, the Brute STD only succumbed to an angle grinder after making two separate cuts to the "U" section.
-That's as good as any bike lock we have ever tested in our best bike lock review.
+That's as good as any lock we have ever tested in our best bike lock review.
 We could hardly scratch this lock with our standard bolt cutters.
 This lock requires two cuts to free a bike, and after a valiant effort with the hacksaw, we determined that while possible, cutting through this lock twice with a hacksaw would take the most determined thief all night.
 Onguard considers it one of the most secure locks they manufacture, giving a 97% security rating, and Sold Secure backs this up by awarding the Brute their illustrious Diamond rating.
 No beef here; this U-lock offers great security.